ylaizet/tile3/README.md

 Combined with the up/down tiling positions, you can easily tile windows as a 2 rows x 3 columns as height is not affected by tile3

-- First tile up or down your window, then use tile3 to tile left, center or right.
+- First tile up or down your window
+- Then use tile3 to tile left, center or right.

 ## Limits